Emaperidol/AI_ML_Healthcare/README.md

 # AI_ML_Healthcare
- "Advanced Learning Certificate on Artificial Intelligence Applications for Health Data."
+ "Advanced Learning  on Artificial Intelligence Applications for Health Data."
 These assignments are structured to facilitate the understanding and application of modern AI technologies, including machine learning, deep learning, and neural networks.
 It is particularly relevant for professionals interested in applying AI methodologies to health data and other large data sets.

 By reviewing all the material provided you will be able to: